Story of Seasons: Trio of Towns: Development

 On the 20th anniversary of the series, the designers aimed to do something new with the series, leading them to include multiple towns with different styles.
 The three towns – Westown, Tsukukusa, and Lulukoko – are each based on different real-world regions.
 Westown is based partly on North America, Tsukukusa on Japan, and Lulukoko on tropical island countries.
 The designers made a point of not including references to previous entries in the series, as new players would not get anything out of such references.
 They also aspired to change the visuals to not be too similar to the first Story of Seasons game, as they wanted to give players the feeling that the two are visually distinct.

 Release

 People who pre-ordered the game received a capybara "pocket plushie", a stuffed doll that stood 3.5” tall.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.
 IGN said that it was a fun farming simulator with a "low-pressure approach and gorgeous 3DS graphics."
 All four reviewers for Japanese gaming magazine Famitsu gave the game an 8/10, totalling to a combined score of 32/40.